EYBlockchain/starlight/README.md

 Finally, run a test, which executes the function privately, using some test parameters:

-`npm test`
+`npm test` <-- you may need to edit the test file (`zapps/MyContract/orchestration/test.mjs`) with appropriate parameters before running!

 All the above use Docker in the background.
 If you'd like to see the Docker logging, run `docker-compose -f docker-compose.zapp.yml up` in another window before running.

 **NB: rerunning the test will not work**, as the test script restarts the containers to ensure it runs an initialisation, removing the relevant dbs.
 If you'd like to rerun it from scratch, down the containers with `docker-compose -f docker-compose.zapp.yml down` and delete the file `zapps/myContract/orchestration/common/db/preimage.json` before rerunning `npm test`.

-#### preliminary traversals
+#### Preliminary traversals

-Preliminary traversals populate the `binding` and `indicator` objects.
+Preliminary traversals populate the `binding` and `indicator` classes.
 This is some complex code, which is easy to break (when adding new functionality).
 To ensure none of this code gets accidentally broken, we have a test which compares actual vs expected objects, for a range of input contracts.
 (See code [here](./test/prelim-traversals/index.mjs))

 `npm run-script test-prelim`